 (Use your programs' "zoom" feature to see road detail)

 Burning outside the Urban Growth Area (UGA) is acceptable, though regulated.
-Land Clearing Burning is no longer be allowed as of July 01, 2008.
+Land Clearing Burning is not allowed.
 If you wish to perform outdoor burning, you must comply with State and local requirements.

 Below are the Marysville Fire District Outdoor Burning Rules; a copy of which must be in your possession and on site during any permitted or allowed outdoor burning.

 Call Before You Burn